 Analysis / Bias

-In review, the website publishes podcasts as well as financial news that is geared toward the average investor.
+In review, the website publishes podcasts and financial news geared toward the average investor.
 Articles and headlines sometimes use emotional/sensational wording such as this Retirees Have Shockingly Little Retirement Savings, Data Shows.
 This story is properly sourced.
-Besides news and investment advice the website also provides a wealth of data and analysis on the financial markets.
+Besides news and investment advice, the website also provides a wealth of data and analysis on the financial markets.

 Editorially, The Motley Fool reports on politics only when it pertains to the economy.
-A review of articles indicates that they do not always have a favorable view of President Trump’s policy such as this Trump Could Kill Social Security in 2.5 Years With This Proposal.
-However, when reporting on Democratic Nominee Joe Biden they use a more neutral tone such as this: 12 Tax Changes Joe Biden Wants to Make.
-In general, the news is factual with a slight left-leaning bias as evidenced by the use of negative language used to describe the current Republican President’s Policy.
+A review of articles indicates that they do not always have a favorable view of former President Trump’s policy, such as this Trump Could Kill Social Security in 2.5 Years With This Proposal.
+However, when reporting on Democratic President Joe Biden, they use a more neutral tone such as this: 12 Tax Changes Joe Biden Wants to Make.
+In general, the news is factual with a slight left-leaning bias, as evidenced by the negative language used to describe the former Republican President’s Policy.

 Failed Fact Checks